Create a Website Account - Manage notification subscriptions, save form progress and more.

 The “garnishee” (EMPLOYER) name and address.
 The defendant’s name (EMPLOYEE), last known address and any additional identifiers are suggested; social security number, date of birth.
 Employers will need to positively identify the employee whose wages are to be garnished.

-The county in which the EMPLOYER is located will determine which county processes the garnishment.
+The county in which the EMPLOYER IS LOCATED, will determine which county processes the garnishment.
 The EMPLOYER must be located in Jasper County for us to process the garnishment.
+(However, due to recent interpretation, other counties may be able to serve garnishments and Jasper County can serve garnishments not in our county.)

 The “garnishee” (BANK) name and address.
 The defendant’s (ACCOUNT HOLDER) name and address.